goossens/Pugger/README.md

 They don't care what anyone thinks of them and they do what they please.
 Just like a pug".
 Luckily, neither of these definitions are offensive and I hope the "puggers" don't mind.
-For those of you who think I picked Pugger as a reference to the dog, I hate to disappoint as I'm not a dog person due to severe allergies.
+For those of you who think I picked the name Pugger as a reference to the dog, I hate to disappoint as I'm not a dog person due to severe allergies.

 ## Installation